 Galiverso starts here

-El Galiverso empieza aquí [Galiverso starts here] is an initiative by the Xunta de Galicia that uses immersive technologies and virtual reality with the aim of giving a new twist to how we showcase our tangible and intangible heritage (artistic, industrial, architectural, natural, etc.).
+Galiverso empeza aquí [Galiverso starts here] is an initiative by the Xunta de Galicia that uses immersive technologies and virtual reality with the aim of giving a new twist to how we showcase our tangible and intangible heritage (artistic, industrial, architectural, natural, etc.).
 Without having to leave the City of Culture, you can travel by hot air balloon along the rugged Sil Canyon, contemplate the city of A Coruña from the top of the beacon of the Tower of Hércules or discover the Roman Santalla de Bóveda temple, among other experiences.

 Some places can only be visited through the Galiverso, like the Crypt of the St. James Apostle (closed to the general public in the Cathedral of Santiago), and others that are not easy for people with mobility difficulties due to their characteristics or location – such as the roofs of the Cathedral of Tui.
 The use of virtual reality makes it possible for users to enjoy them in a unique and accessible and way, respectful of heritage conservation.